Rain Queen: In popular culture

-The second Rain Queen, Masalanabo Modjadji is said to have been the inspiration for H. Rider Haggard's novel She: A History of Adventure.
+The second Rain Queen, Masalanabo Modjadji, is said to have been the inspiration for H. Rider Haggard's novel She: A History of Adventure.
+Her office would also serve as the source of the title She-who-must-be-obeyed, which was borne by the book's antagonist Queen Ayesha of Kor and which the subsequent Rain Queens came to receive as an informal subsidiary title as a result.

-The Marvel comics character Storm is a fictional descendant of the dynasty that produces the Rain Queens through the line of the Sorceress Supreme Ayesha from the Hyborian Age.
+The Marvel Comics character Storm is a fictional descendant of the dynasty that produces the Rain Queens through the line of the Sorceress Supreme Ayesha from the Hyborian Age.
 Mujaji is also the name of the goddess of sustenance in The Orisha, the pantheon of Wakanda.
 In Wakanda, Storm is called Hadari-Yao ("Walker of Clouds" in ancient Alkamite), a goddess who preserves the balance of natural things.

+In the 2018 animated television series DuckTales, the character Scrooge McDuck states that he convinced the Rain Queen of Balobedu to make the Sahara Desert less dry in the episode "The Ballad of Duke Baloney".